-All meals (breakfast and / or brunch / lunch and dinner) are always included in your stay (regardless of your lodge choice).
-Whether your drinks are included in your stay depends on the lodge: some lodges include all drinks (including premium drinks, champagne and alcoholic beverages); some lodges include local drinks only (including alcoholic bevarages); some lodges include non alcoholic drinks only.
+All meals (breakfast and/or brunch, lunch and dinner) are always included in your stay, regardless of your lodge choice.
+Whether your drinks are included in your stay depends on the lodge: some lodges include all drinks (including premium drinks, champagne and alcoholic beverages); some lodges include local drinks only (including alcoholic beverages); some lodges include non-alcoholic drinks only.
 The bare minimum is that tea and coffee is always included.

 What time is check and check out?

 The check in time at the Sabi Sands lodges is from 13H00.
 We recommend not to arrive any later as this check in time allows you to have (light) lunch, settle in for a bit at the lodge and get ready for the afternoon game drive.
 Check out time is between 10H30 and 11H00 (after the morning game drive and breakfast).

 Do all lodges offer private plunge pools?

 No, not all lodges offer private plunge pools.
 The rule of thumb is that the more exclusive safari lodges offer private plunge pools.

 Which is the cheapest lodge in Sabi Sands?

 The most affordable safari lodge available in Sabi Sands is Umkumbe Safari Lodge.